mikemcclaran/TabletopRelease/README.md

 Use Oculus quick settings recenter view to return to your seat at the table at any time.

 If you are the only player using the app, you will enter a new room automatically.
 If you want to join one of your friends who is already in a room, then use the "screen" high up on the right-hand wall and select "Join", then select your friend's room.

+# Findings and Future Work
+We're proud of the groundwork we've laid here, but since this is a hackthon with a short deadline, there's plenty of room for improvement.
+Now that we've proves that the fundamental premise is exciting, we intend to invest in more polish and refinement to turn this into a first class experience.
+In particular, we've learned a lot about hand interactions and voice commands with Wit.ai, and now have some concrete plans to improve the experience based on our findings so far.